Whom to contact?

 Are there specific rules to follow?

-On 26 July 2012, the Mediation Act (Mediationsgesetz), Article 1 of the Act to promote mediation and other procedures for out-of-court dispute settlement of 21 July 2012, published: Bundesgesetzblatt I¸ p.
-1577, entered into force in Germany.
+The Mediation Act (Mediationsgesetz) (Article 1 of the Act to promote mediation and other procedures for out-of-court dispute settlement of 21 July 2012, Federal Law Gazette I (Bundesgesetzblatt I)¸ p.
+1577), entered into force in Germany on 26 July 2012.
 This was the first piece of legislation to formally regulate mediation services in Germany.
-The Act also transposes the European Mediation Directive into German law (Directive 2008/52/EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters, published: OJ L 136, 24.5.2008, p.
+The Act also transposes the European Mediation Directive into German law (Directive 2008/52/EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters, OJ L 136, 24.5.2008, p.
 3).
 The scope of the German Mediation Act exceeds the requirements of the European Directive; while the Directive provides only for cross-border civil and commercial disputes, the German Mediation Act covers all forms of mediation in Germany, irrespective of the form of dispute or the place of residence of the parties concerned.

 The German Mediation Act only establishes general guidelines, as mediators and parties concerned need significant scope for manoeuvre during the mediation process.
 The Act initially defines the terms ‘mediation’ and ‘mediator’, to differentiate mediation from other forms of dispute settlement.
 According to the Act, mediation is a structured process whereby the implicated parties voluntarily and autonomously seek a form of mutual dispute settlement with the help of one or more mediators.
 Mediators are independent and impartial persons, without decision-making power, who guide the parties concerned through the mediation procedure.
 The Act deliberately avoids establishing a precise code of conduct for the mediation procedure.
 However, it does set out a number of disclosure obligations and restrictions on activity, to protect the independence and impartiality of the mediator profession.
 Moreover, legislation formally obliges mediators to maintain strict client confidentiality.